roc-lang/examples/CONTRIBUTING.md

 ## Code of Conduct

 We are committed to providing a friendly, safe and welcoming environment for all.
-Make sure to take a look at the Code of Conduct!
+Make sure to take a look at the [Code of Conduct](https://github.com/roc-lang/roc/blob/main/CODE_OF_CONDUCT.md).

 ## How to contribute